Resources for New Members

 NJSBA provides resources, training, and advice to help your district meet its labor relations challenges, including negotiations strategy, salary guide development, and responding to union activities.
 Visit the labor relations web page, and review the following document: Labor Relations for School Board Members: Too Important to Ignore

 NJSBA Policy Services provides resources and direct assistance to guide your district in developing documents that meet state and federal requirements and reflect the local school board’s beliefs in education.
 Visit the policy web page, and review the document: Policy and You, The New School Board Member

 The NJSBA cooperative pricing system eliminates the need for your district to undergo the competitive bidding process.
 The program, supported by the New Jersey Department of Education, and developed in cooperation with the N.J.
 Department of Community Affairs (DCA), enables school districts and member charter schools to purchase discounted school technology, COVID-19 related goods and services, professional development, and low-cost resources.

 NJSBA attorneys provide training, legal information, and research, and lead NJSBA’s participation as a “friend of the court” in cases of statewide significance.
 To learn more, visit the legal web page.

 The NJSBA TEC program provides cost-saving alternatives for creating, establishing, and continuing the most current digital learning opportunities available for students.
 Learn more on the NJSBA TEC web page.

 NJSBA’s 3Rs: Roles, Resources, and Responsibilities

 NJSBA hosts regional virtual programs designed to provide important information for new, and not-so-new board members.
 The programs cover a variety of topics and offer many opportunities to ask questions and network with board members from other districts.
-Watch the recorded webinar from Dec.
-2 or visit our 3Rs page to learn more.
+Visit our 3Rs page to learn more.